 Message from the Director

 Hi, I'm Dr. Shari Zimmerman, Graduate Director of the Master's Program in English at Hofstra University, and I'd like to tell you a little bit about our program.
 Before I do, though, let me invite you to contact me directly via email about any questions you might have about our program, even (that is) if you're just beginning to think about graduate studies in English.
-Let me also invite you to check out one student's experience of our program as this might help you to clarify and frame some of your own questions.
+Let me also invite you to check out a few students' experiences as this might help you to clarify and frame some of your own questions.

 And now to some details . . .

 In our 33 credit Master's program, students complete eleven courses: two required courses (Research Methods and Critical Theory); four classes that satisfy distribution and/or period requirements (and, here, there is a good deal of flexibility); as well as five electives, determined largely by the student's own research interests.
 Among those five electives, students can also opt to take a 3-credit course in Creative Writing (offered through our MFA Program) and/or write a 3-credit Master's Thesis under the direction of a faculty member of their choice.
 Please go to http://www.hofstra.edu/bulletin_englishlitMA for additional details about our admission and degree requirements.

 We offer a wide variety of courses all year round.
 Here's what we're offering in Fall 2013 and Spring 2014.

 - Fall 2013: Wordsworth & Byron, Modern British Theatre, Literature Study and the Subject of Psychoanalysis, Graduate Poetry Writing, Fiction Writing, Narrative Voice, August Wilson (For full descriptions of courses, please click here.)

 - Spring 2014: Poetry Writing, Playwriting, Creative Non-Fiction, Children’s Literature, The Story, Shakespeare, Framing 14th Century Society (For full descriptions of courses, please click here.)